The Most Painful Places to Get a Tattoo

 Q: Tatts over scarring: Why is it so much more painful than anywhere else??

-A: One might think you'd be less likely to experience any pain over scar tissue, but the opposite is more often true: It's EXCRUTIATING.
-This is often because scarred skin tissues are clusters of damaged nerves that are not able to respond to injury the same as healthy tissues would--resulting in a hypersensitivity to pain over the scarred areas of skin.
+A: One might think you'd be less likely to experience any pain over scar tissue, but the opposite is more often true: It's excruciating.
+This is often because scarred skin tissues are clusters of damaged nerves that are not able to respond to injury the same as healthy tissues would—resulting in hypersensitivity to pain over the scarred areas of skin.

 Plus, you'll have to shave until you're completely bald, then put up with the feeling of a needle being dragged across your skull.
 Can you do it?

 Facial tattoos are becoming more and more popular as the social stigmas that have been attached to tattoos have waned greatly over the past few generations.
 That doesn't mean they'll come completely judgment-free in terms of how other people will perceive you from their first impression at a distance.
 Though people don't care as much as they used to, which is part of why more folks feel comfortable getting a tattoo on the face.

 One of the Most Painful Places